They're crispy, easy to make, and most importantly delicious! Loved by kids and adults alike.

-I sometimes use boneless chicken thigh meat instead of breast meat.
+- I sometimes use boneless chicken thigh meat instead of breast meat.
 Thigh meat is cheaper than breast meat, so if you're looking to save the pennies then this option would be best.
 Just make sure each piece of chicken is about the same size, to ensure they are all cooked at the same time.

-You can prepare the homemade chicken nuggets ahead of time, and pop them in the fridge on baking trays for a few hours, until needed.
+- You can prepare the homemade chicken nuggets ahead of time, and pop them in the fridge on baking trays, until needed.
 When you're ready to eat, just switch on the oven and pop the trays straight in.

 🍴 Serving suggestions

 I serve the nuggets with sides such as crispy roast potatoes, roast sweet potatoes or baked carrot fries, and my homemade apple coleslaw for a healthy and filling meal.
 I sometimes also serve them with beans and wedges, if quick and easy is the priority.

 For something a bit different, make crispy chicken and salad wraps with the baked nuggets.
 Place 1 flour tortilla on a board, spread on some mayonnaise, shredded lettuce and place 2 cooked chicken nuggets on top.
 Roll up and serve for a tasty lunch.

 I sometimes use different seasonings to flavour the cornflake crumb.
 My personal preference is a mixture of dried thyme, Parmesan and smoked paprika, which the kids seem to like too, but cayenne pepper and chilli flakes would be good if you like things spicy.

 Swap the cornflakes for the same amount of crushed rice Krispies, for something a little bit different.

 🧊 Suitable for freezing?